computationalmedialab/Image-Clustering-tiktok-vape/README.md

 ## Data Collection

-We collected data over several days using [this repository.](https://github.com/drawrowfly/tiktok-scraper)
+We collected data over several days using [this repository.](https://github.com/drawrowfly/tiktok-scraper).
+This is stored in a single screenshots folder with all images named by TikTok ID.
+Folder name: “Image Clustering/Screenshots”

 ## Data Preparation